mohammedAlabdali96/LOGIC/Doc.md

 #Run the app
 -clone the repo from https://github.com/mohammedAlabdali96/logic

--open the terminal in project directory
+-open the terminal where you clone the repo

+`cd logic`

 #run the server